ANALYSIS-Emergence of Guatemalan anti-graft champion shakes up election

-Bernardo Arevalo, an ex-diplomat and son of former president Juan Jose Arevalo, defied poll forecasts to finish runner-up in the first round of voting in Guatemala's presidential election, throwing a major surprise into what had been written off as a stale election between establishment political operators.
+Bernardo Arevalo, an ex-diplomat and son of former president Juan Jose Arevalo, defied poll forecasts to finish as runner-up in the first round of voting in Guatemala's presidential election, throwing a major surprise into what had been written off as a stale election between establishment politicians.

+Will Freeman, a fellow for Latin America studies at the Council on Foreign Relations, argued that Arevalo's success was partly due to Guatemala's "elite" helping to unite the opposition by barring several challengers.

+"This is a guy who was polling at 0.7% just a few weeks ago," he said.

-Hugo Novales, an independent political analyst in Guatemala, said the high number of spoiled ballots and voters unhappy with the current system could benefit Arevalo in the Aug.
-20 second round.
+The number of spoiled ballots and voters unhappy with the system could benefit Arevalo in the Aug.
+20 second round, said Hugo Novales, an independent political analyst in Guatemala.

 Arevalo, who has called corruption a "cancer eating away" at Guatemala, will face former first lady Sandra Torres in the run-off.
 Torres, running in her third presidential contest, won 15.8% of the first-round vote to Arevalo's 11.8%.

-Arevalo has vowed to "purge institutions co-opted by the corrupt" and to bring back to Guatemala people committed to what he called the fight for justice.
+Arevalo has vowed to "purge institutions co-opted by the corrupt" and to get people committed to what he called the fight for justice to return to Guatemala.

-"One of our objectives is to bring back all the prosecutors, judges and journalists who have been persecuted unjustly by this regime and who find themselves in exile," Arevalo told reporters.
+"One of our objectives is to bring back all the prosecutors, judges and journalists who have been persecuted unjustly by this regime and who find themselves in exile," he told reporters.

 Arevalo has also promised to spur competition in the economy, which is dominated by a tight-knit elite.